brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

-[y]{.pnum} *Recommended practice*: Implementations should not represent other constructs specified in this document, such as partial template specializations, attributes, placeholder types, statements, or expressions, as values of type `std::meta::info`.
+[y]{.pnum} *Recommended practice*: Implementations should not represent other constructs specified in this document, such as `$using-declarator$`s, partial template specializations, attributes, placeholder types, statements, or expressions, as values of type `std::meta::info`.

 [z]{.pnum} [Future revisions of this document can specify semantics for reflections representing any such constructs.]{.note}